-In the city of Colorado Springs, residents of apartment complexes need to remember that no charcoal grills and other open-flame cooking devices can be used on balconies or within 10 feet of a structure, as this is a violation for the Fire Code 308.1.4.
+In the City of Colorado Springs, residents of apartment complexes need to remember that no charcoal grills and other open-flame cooking devices are not allowed to be used on the balconies, or within 10 feet of a structure as this is a violation for the Fire Code.

 - Keep children and pets at least three feet away from the grill area.

 - Keep your grill clean by removing grease or fat buildup from the grills and in trays below the grill.